withugetsu/kitsune/readme.md

-# kitune is a lightweight and efficient implementation of the Shadowsocks protocol written in Go.
+# kitsune is a lightweight and efficient implementation of the Shadowsocks protocol written in Go.

 ## TODO LIST
 * support UDP relay.